How Much Does It Cost to Upgrade an Electrical Panel? [2025 Data]

 Budgeting for electrical work can be daunting, but you can use these tips to save on your project:

-• Get multiple quotes: Get a written estimate from at least three different electricians in your area.
+• Get multiple quotes: Get a written estimate from at least three electricians in your area.

-• Bundle projects: Consider making a panel upgrade during a larger home renovation project, especially if other electrical work is involved.
+• Bundle projects: Consider upgrading a panel during a larger home renovation project, especially if other electrical work is involved.

-• DIY what you can: While DIY electrical work is unsafe to attempt, with the right skills you can handle your own painting or drywall patching and repair after the work is done.
+• DIY what you can: While DIY electrical work is unsafe, with the right skills, you can handle your own painting or drywall patching and repair after the job is done.

 • Take advantage of potential tax credits: The IRS offers a 30% tax credit (up to $600) for upgrading to a 200-amp electrical panel if it meets National Electric Code standards and supports energy-efficient improvements.